Former WWE Star Danielle Moinet Flaunts Her Cleavage While Rocking Black Lace Lingerie

 "You are one amazing lady.
 Thank you for all that you do," wrote another Instagram user.

 Moinet has treated her audience to a series of sultry treats in recent times.
-As The Inquisitr previously documented, she sported an orange bikini and white sneakers while chilling in her garden a few days ago.
+According to a previous report by The Inquisitr, she sported an orange bikini and white sneakers while relaxing in her garden a few days ago.

-The former wrestler has been gone from WWE since 2017, but she’s continued to dazzle her admirers through her modeling career and social media posts since then.
-As The Inquisitr article pointed out, she has also teased a return to the squared circle in recent months.
+The former wrestler left the WWE in 2017, but her modeling career and social media posts have continued to dazzle her admirers since.
+As The Inquisitr article pointed out, in recent months she has also teased a potential return to the squared circle.